Do Unions Shape Political Ideologies at Work?: Introduction

-Second, we speak to the literature on the direct political influence of unions on their members.
-By comparing union members to non-union members, several studies have documented a significant association with political outcomes, such as voting \citep{Freeman2003, Leighley2007}, preferences for redistribution \citep{Mosimann2017}, and trade liberalization support \citep{Ahlquist2014, Kim2017}.\footnote{Union membership is also related to social attitudes more broadly, such as lower racial resentment \citep{Frymer2021} and a stronger identification with the working class \citep{Frankoforthcoming}.} We add to these studies by assessing the causal impact of unions on campaign contribution patterns of workers.
-Campaign contributions are viewed as essential for candidates to win elections.
-Their influence on the set of candidates who run and win elections has been documented \citep[e.g.,][]{Bekkouche2018, Schuster2020}.
-Moreover, donors prefer to give to ideologically proximate candidates on average, such that campaign contribution patterns reveal the political ideology of donors \citep[e.g.,][]{Bonica2014, Bonica2018}.
-An assessment of campaign contribution patterns can therefore highlight the influence of unions on an important input into the political process and permits conclusions about shifts in political ideology.\footnote{Thus, we also contribute to the broader literature on political preference formation.
-It has been shown that context is a significant determinant of political behavior \citep{Cantoni2022}, while individual factors like early life experience \citep{Jennings2015} and education \citep{Cantoni2017} are also important.
-Our results highlight workplace unionization as one influential contextual factor that shapes political preferences.}
+Second, we speak to the literature on the political influence of unions on their members (for a recent review on labor unions in political economy, see \cite{kaplan2024between}).
+By comparing union members to non-union members, several studies have documented a significant association with political outcomes, such as voting \citep{Freeman2003, Leighley2007}, preferences for redistribution \citep{Mosimann2017}, and trade liberalization support \citep{Ahlquist2014, Kim2017}.\footnote{\cite{yan2024} raises concerns about the causal interpretation and generalizability of these findings.
+Using several U.S. panel surveys, the paper finds that becoming a union member has no average effect on a range of political attitude and participation measures.
+In contrast to relying on self-reported changes in union membership status, we use administrative data on union elections and campaign contributions, thereby reducing measurement error issues.
+Moreover, our empirical design estimates the effect of first-time workplace unionization after winning a union election.
+This approach circumvents potential individual-level confounders correlated with becoming a union member (e.g., job transitions) and allows us to use lost union elections as a more comparable counterfactual for which we can test for parallel trends across the vote share distribution.} We add to these studies by assessing the causal impact of unions on workers' campaign contribution patterns.
+Campaign contributions are viewed as essential for candidates to win elections and have been shown to affect the selection and electoral performance of candidates \citep[e.g.,][]{Barber2016a, Battaglini2024}.
+Moreover, donors typically give to ideologically aligned candidates, such that campaign contribution patterns reveal the political ideology of donors \citep[e.g.,][]{Bonica2014, Bonica2018}.
+Analyzing campaign contribution patterns therefore provides insights into unions' influence on an important input into the political process and permits conclusions about shifts in political ideology.